Staging area / 1

 description: Energy Access Explorer is a geospatial platform that enables multi-criteria decision analysis to identify high priority areas for expanding energy access.
 It combines more than 50 geospatial datasets, and serves as a dynamic geographic information system and data repository.

-Code repository: Energy Access Explorer · GitHub
+code repository: Energy Access Explorer · GitHub

-Literature: Mentis, D., L. Odarno, D. Wood, F. Jendle, E. Mazur, A. Qehaja, and F. Gassert.
+literature: Mentis, D., L. Odarno, D. Wood, F. Jendle, E. Mazur, A. Qehaja, and F. Gassert.
 2019.

-title: International intercomparison of decarbonization pathways for the electricity sector
+International intercomparison of decarbonization pathways for the electricity sector

 presenter: Patricia Hidalgo-Gonzalez (UC San Diego)